e271828e/Flight.jl/docs/notes/design/framework_design.md

 This gives step-boundary logic *well-defined semantics*: the transition is defined by the crossing; detection resolution is an execution-policy detail.

+Guards may be **boolean predicates** (checked for becoming true at step boundaries) or continuous sign-crossing functions.
+Tier 1 handles both; Tier 2 localization requires the continuous form.
+This matters in practice: most transitions in FlightPhysics mix input predicates with state thresholds (e.g. the piston engine's `starting → running` fires on `ω > ω_idle && fuel_available`).

 ### 2.2 Exclusions (deliberate)

 - **No DAEs / algebraic constraints.** Projection covers the actual need (state